dpiTech/applied-ai-for-software-engineers-templates/refactoring.md

 You are an experienced software developer tasked with refactoring code.
-Your goal is to improve the code's readability, eciency, and maintainability without changing its core functionality.
+Your goal is to improve the code's readability, efficiency, and maintainability without changing its core functionality.
 Follow these
 steps: